Oklahoma State Cowboys football: Jim Lookabaugh era (1939–1949)

 Jim Lookabaugh, an OSU alum who lettered in multiple sports, led the Aggies for eleven seasons beginning in 1939.
-Lookabaugh took Oklahoma A&M to new heights under his leadership, leading the Aggies to their first bowl game and bowl win in the 1944 season, posting a dominant shutout victory over TCU in the Cotton Bowl.
-He followed with an undefeated 9–0 campaign and national championship in 1945, highlighted by a Sugar Bowl victory over Saint Mary's.
+He took Oklahoma A&M to new heights under his leadership, leading the Aggies to their first bowl game and bowl win in the 1944 season, posting a dominant shutout victory over TCU in the Cotton Bowl.

+Lookabaugh followed with an undefeated 9–0 campaign and national championship in 1945, highlighted by a Sugar Bowl victory over Saint Mary's.
+The Cowboys opened the season with road wins over Arkansas and Denver, and weeks later cemented themselves as one of the best teams in the country following a ranked victory over Tulsa.
+Oklahoma State continued to dominate opponents, posting their largest win ever over Bedlam rival Oklahoma, blowing out the Sooners in a 47–0 shutout victory.
+The Cowboys would be invited to the Sugar Bowl, where they capped their undefeated season with a 33–13 win.
 In October 2016, Oklahoma State was retroactively awarded the 1945 national championship by a committee of the American Football Coaches Association (AFCA), consisting of former Baylor coach Grant Teaff, Georgia's Vince Dooley, and Texas A&M's R.C.
 Slocum.

-Oklahoma State would have only one more winning season under Lookabaugh, a 6–4 campaign in 1948 that featured a Missouri Valley Conference championship and Delta Bowl appearance.
+Oklahoma State would have only one more winning season under Lookabaugh, a 6–4 campaign in 1948 that featured a Missouri Valley Conference championship and Delta Bowl loss to William & Mary.
 Lookabaugh stepped down after the 1949 season, finishing his tenure with a mark of 58–41–6.